Install zsh

 user:*:1000:1000:Firstname Lastname:/home/user:/usr/local/bin/zsh

 The new shell will take effect as soon as the user logs in next.
-When the user logs in again, they will be greeted by the following message.
+When the user logs in again, the following message will appear:

 This is the Z Shell configuration function for new users,